 Growing the Beard: Good god yes!
 The series was always entertaining and well put together, but compare any episode of season one to any episode of season two and you will immediately see the improvements.

 Nightmare Fuel: Soapy the Germ Fighter when he shows up in the Cine-A-Sorrow lobby with Flux.
 Ever seen a giant bar of soap bleed before?

-- Padding: Along with more story, season 2 also unfortunately lengthens its episodes less productively.
-Some episodes can be halved if enough jokes are removed, without any consequence to the plot.
-Fortunately this is balanced out by the jokes themselves.
+Padding: Along with more story, season 2 also unfortunately lengthens its episodes less productively.
+While a lot of the jokes are quite funny, some episodes can easily be halved if enough jokes are removed, without any plot holes or consequence to the plot.

 Episode 2 has a theater segment which mostly consists of the screen being filled with irritating internet popups.
 The sequence quickly outlasts its welcome.
 Rikk even wonders how well the joke works on the audio commentary.

 Episode 3 is particularly bad, featuring unnecessarily long sequences flashing back to Blackwood, and the characters browsing Youtube for much of the episode's length.

 The Woobie: Rick has been stuck in the theatre, forced to watch bad movies for years, knowing the world he knew was overtaken by zombies.
 No to mention he finds out that he could have left the theatre long ago because the zombie horde allegedly surrounding Cine-A-Sorrow was long gone.